-700K in WA affected as Supreme Court slashes student loan debt plan
+700K in WA affected as Supreme Court rejects student loan debt plan

-The Supreme Court on Friday slashed President Joe Biden’s $400 billion plan to cancel or reduce federal student loan debts for millions of Americans, including nearly 700,000 Washingtonians.
+The Supreme Court on Friday blocked President Joe Biden’s $400 billion plan to cancel or reduce federal student loan debts for millions of Americans, including nearly 700,000 Washingtonians.

 The 6-3 decision, with conservative justices in the majority, said the Biden administration overstepped its authority with the plan, leaving borrowers on the hook for repayments that are expected to resume in the fall.